Product environmental improvement

 When medicines have to be discarded, patients should have the information they need to do so in an environmentally sensible manner.
 We work with national and local authorities to make appropriate disposal options and guidance available, and to discourage disposal to the drain or directly to sewage systems.
 We support the use of approved, voluntary ‘take-back’ programmes where these are available and the promotion of safe disposal by patients.
 Where schemes do not exist, then the only option is for the patient to take precautions to ensure that the medicines are made unpleasant and unrecognisable by mixing with undesirable household waste such as cat litter.

 In the EU, for example, we are following the EU Directive recommendation to include a statement on the patient information leaflet about how to handle the waste product.
-We support the European Federation of Pharmaceutical Industries and Association’s (EFPIA) approach to reduce the waste of medicines and encourage and support the development of schemes to ensure the proper disposal of unused medicines.
+We support the European Federation of Pharmaceutical Industries and Association’s (EFPIA) development of schemes to ensure the proper disposal of unused medicines.
 The situation is different in each EU country, but as an example AstraZeneca France supports Cyclamed, a non-profit organisation responsible for collecting unused medicines for human use returned by consumers to pharmacies.

 In the US, the world's largest pharmaceutical market, we support the prescription drug disposal guidelines from the White House Office of National Drug Control Policy and the SMARxT Disposal Guidelines developed by the US Fish and Wildlife Service and the American Pharmacists Association in partnership with the US pharmaceutical industry association, PhRMA.
 These guidelines are designed to raise awareness of the potential environmental impact from improperly disposed of medicines and to provide proactive guidance through proper disposal alternatives.